-The list of proposed bicycle projects (and relative prioritization) is located at the end of this chapter (see Table 6-2 and Table 6-3).
-The Action Plan refers to the list of financially constrained projects; however, until implementation measures are taken (such as an update to the City's Capital Improvement Plan and implementation of necessary funding mechanisms), the Action Plan projects are not considered "reasonably likely to be funded" for Transportation Planning Rule (TPR) OAR 060 purposes.
-The Master Plan includes all projects (including the Action Plan) that the City would like to construct if there were no financial constraints.
-Therefore, projects on the Master Plan but not on the Action Plan (i.e., Table 6-3) are the desired projects that do not currently have an identified funding source.
+The list of proposed bicycle projects (and relative prioritization) is located at the end of this chapter.
+The Master Plan refers to the list of projects the City would like to construct if there were no financial constraints.
+However, until implementation measures are taken (such as an update to the City's Capital Improvement Plan and implementation of necessary funding mechanisms), the Master Plan projects are not considered "reasonably likely to be funded" for Transportation Planning Rule (TPR) OAR 060 purposes.